atom-haskell-archive/haskell-ghc-mod/README.md

 Haskell Ghc-Mod opens pipe to ghc-modi and queries types, info and checks for errors.

-Error check is enabled by default on saving file.
+Error check is enabled by default on saving file (can be disabled in config)

 File needs to be saved before querying types.